moh1t-do/complete-javascript-course/08-Behind-the-Scenes/README.md

 ### This keyword

 Used to call the current calling object.
-Points to the owener of the object.
+Points to the owner of the object.